 Often, nursing home falls go unreported, so family members may not even be aware of the accident until well after the incident occurred.
 If you see unexplained bruises or other bodily injuries, your loved one may have fallen.

-Spotting The Warning Signs Of Abuse
+Spotting The Warning Signs Of Nursing Home Abuse in Albuquerque

 As they age and become frail, our loved ones are less likely to resist or fight back when verbally or physically attacked.
 Any loss of vision, hearing or mental capabilities contributes to their vulnerability, making it easier for others to take advantage of them.
 Unfortunately, signs of abuse may be ignored if they overlap with symptoms of mental deterioration.